 Things were much the same for my younger son.
 He loved books and was mesmerized by the pictures, but did not start reading chapter books until the end of 3rd grade.

 I won’t lie – it was hard work.
 But it has been one of the most enjoyable, rewarding parts of my parenthood – Instilling a love of reading in my boys with ADHD.

-NOTE: This post is similar to my other posts about raising readers(HERE and HERE).
-But , in this one I focus on what worked best not only for my two boys with ADHD, but also what I know to be true for other kids with ADHD from my 20 plus years as a teacher.
-Make sure you see our favorite resources at the end of this post.
+But , in this one I focus on what worked best to get the reading help my two boys with ADHD needed, but also what I know to be true for other kids with ADHD from my 20 plus years as a teacher.

 Why do kids with ADHD often struggle to read?

 In a nutshell: Kids with ADHD are motivated by their own interests-if they find reading fun, they will read.

 While this may seem like an over-simplified idea, it has been my experience 95% of the time.

 If kids with ADHD do not believe reading to be enjoyable, you will have a tough time getting them to pick up a book.

 To say that ADHD kids are unfocused is not exactly correct.
 Kids with ADHD have selective focus, that is they can hyper focus on what they love to do, and can’t focus on things they don’t.
 Kids with ADHD first must see reading as an enjoyable activity, something that will pique their interests before they willingly choose to read.

 How to get ADHD kids to love reading